 How to choose an Android VPN?

-VPN apps work across many devices but choosing one for an Android device has specific considerations.
+VPN apps work across many devices but choosing one for an Android mobile device has specific considerations.

-Consider the following features before choosing a virtual private network for your Android device to help you make the best choice.
+Look for the following features before choosing a particular VPN for your Android device to help you make the best choice.

-- Limited clutter: While desktop VPN apps are about features, Android apps should be minimal.
-Using a VPN is going to drain your battery somewhat due to encryption so making sure the app has the smallest footprint will improve your usability.
-For mobile devices, you want to get connected and forget about the VPN, not be bogged down by unnecessary features.
+- Limited clutter: While desktop clients are about features, apps should be minimal.
+Using a VPN can drain your battery so making sure the app has a small footprint will improve usability.

-- Money back guarantee: Although this isn’t an Android-specific feature, it’s essential to choose a VPN app that offers a money back guarantee.
-VPN apps can vary depending on your location and usage.
-Having a money back guarantee is simply peace of mind allowing you to test the service without risk.
+- Money-back guarantee: Choose a provider that offers a money-back guarantee.
+VPN applications can vary in price depending on your location and usage.
+Having a money-back guarantee brings peace of mind allowing you to test the service without risk.